Regional Conservation Partnership Program

 How may assistance be used?

-Technical assistance is provided for conservation planning, design and implementation of conservation practices for eligible participants.
+Technical assistance is provided for conservation planning, design and implementation of conservation practices for eligible participants and in limited situations for overall project management.
 Financial assistance is provided to producers for implementation of conservation activities.

 What are the requirements after being awarded this opportunity?